ur-whitelab/hoomd-tf/README.md

 #### Bootstrapping Variables from Other Models

-Here's an example of bootstrapping where you train with Hoomd and then load the variables into a different model:
+Here's an example of bootstrapping where you train with Hoomd-TF and then load the variables into a different model:

 ```python
 # build_models.py